Louise Ho: Government career

-On 21 October 2021, Louise Ho was appointed as the Commissioner of Customs and Excise, and was inaugurated with the National Emblem of the People's Republic of China after the amendment to National Flag and National Emblem Ordinance was passed.
+On 21 October 2021, Louise Ho was appointed as the Commissioner of Customs and Excise, and was inaugurated with the national emblem of China after the amendment to National Flag and National Emblem Ordinance was passed.
 She told reporters after inauguration ceremony that smuggling lobsters from Hong Kong to China will undermine Chinese trade restrictions against Australia, and endanger the national security, hence the customs has intensified the crackdown on so.
 As the Chinese Government has been claiming the ban on Australian lobsters was over fears of elevated traces of minerals and metals since October 2020, comments from Ho were the first official remarks that suggest the targeting of Australian lobsters was motivated by political interests, not health or contamination fears.
 Australian Trade Minister Dan Tehan, as a result, asked Beijing whether Australia was economically sanctioned.
 Ho later insisted food security is part of national security, argued that her comments were misinterpreted and the authorities will not tolerate so.